a-wessels/Portfolio/README.md

 **Styles**

 - [   ] Connect to materialize.
-- [   ] Link to Font, Stlye, Theme, and Icons Lib
+- [   ] Link to Font, Style, Theme, and Icons Lib
 - [   ] Shared page width on body tag.
 Vertical scrolling page.
 - [   ] Overall background persistent regardless of perspective.
 Gradient from top light to dark like sunset or late twilight.
 <!-- - [   ] Ripple transitions on button click. -->